 Let’s Break it Down

 In general, the rule of thumb for sewer inspections is once a year for homes less than 10 years old.
 If your home is older than that, it’s best to shoot for inspections and cleanings every 6 months, if necessary.
-With Bob Oates Plumbing, Sewer & Rooter, you can have your sewers cleaned, inspected, and relined if need be, all in one fell swoop, without having to trench or dig up the ground.
+At Bob Oates Sewer & Rooter, we’re here to help you get your sewers cleaned, inspected, and relined if need be, all in one fell swoop, without having to trench or dig up the ground.